DevCycleHQ/devcycle-docs/docs/introduction/architecture.md

 - **Secure**: WASM runs in a [memory-safe sandboxed execution environment](https://webassembly.org/docs/security/) that has proven its security credentials across web browsers.

-However, WASM is not a silver bullet, and for certain very highly threaded lower-level use cases, we have built a native implementation, for example, in our [GO SDK](https://github.com/DevCycleHQ/go-server-sdk).
+However, WASM is not a silver bullet, and for certain very high performance/concurrent threading use cases, we have built a native implementation, for example, in our [GO SDK](https://github.com/DevCycleHQ/go-server-sdk).

 ## Local Bucketing Server SDK Architecture